 2. The domain points to an incorrect IP address, especially if an A record is used to redirect the domain to an IP address.

-You can find the IP address to which the domain is pointing in the cPanel section on the left.
+You can find the IP address to which the domain is pointing in the cPanel » General Information panel - Shared IP Address.
 If a domain is pointing to another IP address, the default webpage will be loaded.

 3. There is an attempt to access a subdomain that is not set up yet or is being configured in cPanel.